Moon Monday #194: On the approval of India’s Chandrayaan 4 sample return mission, and first look at Chang’e 6 samples

 Chandrayaan 4 has entered the chat

 On September 18, the Indian Government Union Cabinet approved Chandrayaan 4, a lunar sample return mission with a budget of ₹2104 crores ($252 million).
 The government press release says the mission is expected to be executed within three years, which means we can expect a launch to be in the latter part of 2027—if all preparations and yearly budgetary approvals go well.
+Chandrayaan 4 currently aims to bring somewhere between two to four kilograms of scooped plus drilled lunar samples for scientific studies to enrich our understanding of the Moon.

-Chandrayaan 4 currently aims to bring somewhere between two to five kilograms of lunar samples for scientific studies to enrich our understanding of the Moon.
-The mission consists of five spacecraft modules: the lander, the propulsion module, the ascent module, the sample transfer module, and the Earth reentry capsule.
-Combined, these would weigh nearly 10,000 kilograms, which is roughly twice the maxed out GTO payload capacity of India’s most powerful rocket, the Launch Vehicle Mark III (LVM3).
+The mission consists of five spacecraft modules: the lander (descender module), the propulsion module, the ascender module, the sample transfer module, and the Earth reentry capsule.
+Combined, these would weigh 9000–9500 kilograms, which is roughly twice the maxed out GTO payload capacity of India’s most powerful rocket, the Launch Vehicle Mark III (LVM3).
 Since LVM3’s lift prowess is less than half of China’s Long March 5 rocket which enabled CNSA to undertake the Chang’e 5 and Chang’e 6 sample return missions, ISRO’s approach with Chandrayaan 4 instead involves two LVM3 launches, with the modules split between them.

 With Chandrayaan 3, one of the extended goals ISRO achieved was pulling the mission’s propulsion module from lunar orbit back to Earth orbit, thereby demonstrating a small but key capability that will be required to pull off a robotic sample return mission with Chandrayaan 4.
-One of the most complex parts of Chandrayaan 4 would be remotely docking robotic modules in lunar orbit, a feat only China has achieved so far.
+One of the most complex parts of Chandrayaan 4 would be remotely docking robotic modules in Earth and lunar orbit, the latter being a feat only China has achieved so far.
 And so, as Kalyan Ray recently reported, ISRO will launch the ~$14 million SPADEX (space docking experiment) mission end of this year (but likely early next), wherein two spacecraft will practice docking in Earth orbit.
 SPADEX will buy down risk not only for Chandrayaan 4 but for the upcoming Gaganyaan human spaceflight missions—in particular the cargo flight to the International Space Station and to India’s upcoming first space station module later this decade.
 Together these missions will feed into enabling ISRO to send humans to the Moon, wherein large crew-rated modules will need to safely dock with each other.

 LUP-ex’d